ahmedhasandrlnd/People_Counter_App/WRITEUP.md

 * Distorted input from camera due to change in focal length and/or image size will affect the model because the model may fail to make sense of the input and the distored input may not be detected properly by the model.

+## Model Research
+[This heading is only required if a suitable model was not found after trying out at least three different models.
+However, you may also use this heading to detail how you converted a successful model.]

+Our 'SSD ModelNet V2' model was sufficient for the app since it detected all 6 persons in the video with their average duration times.